Stories that shape the soul.

 Amanda Folden was raised as part of a conservative Christian military family.
 Her fathers long career in the Air Force allowed her to live and learn all over the US and the world.
 Graduating from high school in California, Amanda currently makes her home in Spokane, WA where she is a Manger of a Recreational Marijuana Farm and mom to two dogs.
 Her passions include animals, serving people and advocating for the responsible use of medical and recreational marijuana.
 Amanda left the banking industry after several traumatic experiences and made a split minute decision to travel the country with a mere stranger.
 Sharing her journey to self-healing, coping through trauma and abuse, Amandas life of living in the moment is sure to inspire.

-Storyteller Applications are NOW OPEN for the UNAPOLOGETICALLY BLACK Series.
+Storyteller Applications are NOW CLOSED.

 VOLUNTEER applications will continue to be reviewed on an ongoing basis.